CodeWithAgam/Conversion-Calculator/README.md

 What's New?

-     1. Added Curved Surface Area to existing codes. (curved-sa.py)
+     1. Added Simple Interest to existing codes. (simple-interest.py)
-     2. Updated the README
+     2. Updated the README.md